Last Updated on November 16, 2021 by Julia Wilson

 Do male cats have nipples?

-Yes, all cats have nipples, male cats, female cats, pregnant cats, and non-pregnant cats.
-Most mammals have nipples; they are a part of the breast whose role it is to feed the animal’s offspring.
+Yes, male cats have nipples, in fact, most mammals have nipples; which are a part of the breast whose role it is to feed the animal’s offspring.

 Why do male cats have nipples?